linode/apl-docs/docs/for-devs/console/services.md

 <!-- ![Console: new service](img/team-services.png) -->

-A service in APL is a self-service feature for:
+A Service is a self-service feature for:

 - Publicly exposing ClusterIP services.
-APL will automatically create and configure all ingress resources needed, including Istio Virtual Services and Gateways, certificates, DNS records and the Oauth2 proxy for Single Sign On.
+All ingress resources needed, including Istio Virtual Services and Gateways, certificates, DNS records and the Oauth2 proxy for Single Sign will be automatically created and configured.

 - Configuring Traffic Control to split traffic between 2 deployments using the same service.